tomljr2/How-To-Bypass-Android-Biometrics/README.md

 ## Image attacks

 Image attacks are just a simpler case of video attacks.
 They are also used with iris recognition and face recognition.
-The testing done looks at images taken at different distances and various refresh rates.
+The testing done looks at images taken at different distances.

 ### Preparing to test image attacks